U.S. to miss deadline for release of 9/11 probe documents, court filing shows | Law-Order

 U.S. to miss deadline for release of 9/11 probe documents, court filing shows

-The U.S. Justice Department acknowledged on Thursday that it would miss a deadline set by President Joe Biden's executive order to review and release documents from the FBI investigation of the attacks of Sept.
-In September, Biden ordered the Justice Department to review documents from the FBI investigation and gave it six months to make public the declassified documents.
+The U.S. Justice Department acknowledged on Thursday it would miss a deadline set by President Joe Biden's executive order to review and release documents from the FBI investigation of the attacks of Sept.
+11, 2001."
+It said thousands of pages of new evidence against Saudi Arabia had been released under Biden's executive order, but the majority were not made available to the 9/11 Commission.

 - Country: